qa-gary-parker/getting-started-with-docker/readme.md

 > Note: you will be able to view this on your [Docker Hub Account](https://hub.docker.com/repository/docker)

+## :runner: Running a Containerized App

 - `docker container run -d --name web -p 8080:8080 qagaryparker/gsd:ctr` to run the image in a container

 - `docker container ls` to view running containers

+- `docker image rm qagaryparker/gsd:ctr` to remove the image from your local machine

+> Note: Local Containers using this image must be stopped and deleted before removing the image

+- `docker container run -d --name web -p 8000:8080 qagaryparker/gsd:ctr`

+> Note: As there is no local instance, this image is pulled from Docker Hub

+## :blue_book: Managing a Containerized App